Sarthak1008/CashFree-Integration-Gateway-Made-Easy/README.md

     throw new RuntimeException(e);
 }
 ```
-"Additionally, if you wish to persist the data in your database, you can achieve this by creating an entity that encapsulates all the parameters involved in the Cashfree API requests.
+Additionally, if you wish to persist the data in your database, you can achieve this by creating an entity that encapsulates all the parameters involved in the Cashfree API requests.
 Subsequently, establish a connection to your database and implement the necessary CRUD (Create, Read, Update, Delete) operations within a service class.
-This approach enables seamless storage and retrieval of data, enhancing the scalability and maintainability of your application."
+This approach enables seamless storage and retrieval of data, enhancing the scalability and maintainability of your application.